-Examples of icons in computers are Folder Icon, Wi-Fi Icon, Settings Icon, Print Icon, Save Icon, Microsoft Word Icon, Battery Icon, Volume Icon and many more that we look at below.
+Examples of icons in computers include Folder Icon, Wi-Fi Icon, Settings Icon, Print Icon, Save Icon, Microsoft Word Icon, Battery Icon, Volume Icon and many more which we look at below.

 Examples of Icons in Computers

-The following are list of computer icons and their functions:
+The following is a list of computer icons and their functions:

 1. Recycle Bin Icon